averissimo/tcga.data/README.md

 # Package information

+This R package family contains transcriptomic, clinical and mutation data from cancer studies.
+It is retrieved from TCGA and allows users to use the data directly in the form of matrices.

+The official releases are snapshots at the version's date.

 The Cancer Genome Atlas data collection is part of a larger effort to build a research community focused on connecting cancer phenotypes to genotypes by providing clinical images matched to subjects from The Cancer Genome Atlas ([TCGA](https://cancergenome.nih.gov/)).

 The data is publicly available (<https://gdc-portal.nci.nih.gov/>).